 Arpaio defied a court order that ordered him to stop detaining immigrants based solely on the suspicion of their immigration status.
 The move came late on a Friday night.
 Many people were upset about the pardon, but President Trump did not exceed his authority.

 There have been many controversial pardons throughout the years.
 President Clinton pardoned his half-brother.
-President Ford pardoned his predecessor, President Richard Nixon, after Nixon resigned from office after being impeached.
+President Ford pardoned his predecessor, President Richard Nixon, after Nixon resigned from office.

 The president's power to grant or deny clemency is extremely broad and unrestrained.
 The presidential pardon process can be confusing and hard to decipher even with the help of an experienced attorney.